-NCBA CLUSA’s USAID-funded Farmer-to-Farmer program sends American farmers and agribusiness professionals on 2-4 week agricultural development assignments, promoting sustainable growth and agricultural development worldwide.
-Volunteer technical assistance from U.S. farmers, agribusinesses, cooperatives and universities helps smallholder farmers in developing countries improve productivity, access new markets and conserve environmental and natural resources.
+NCBA CLUSA’s USAID-funded Farmer-to-Farmer program sends American farmers and agribusiness professionals on 2–4-week agricultural development assignments, promoting sustainable growth and agricultural development worldwide.
+Volunteer technical assistance from U.S. farmers, agribusinesses, cooperatives, and universities helps smallholder farmers in developing countries improve productivity, access new markets and conserve environmental and natural resources.
 During COVID-19 we have shifted to a hybrid volunteer model that affords US volunteers and in-country volunteers the opportunity to continue to provide technical assistance.
+Compensation in the form of lodging, transportation, per diem, is provided by NCBA CLUSA.
+No salary/consultant fees are paid.
 For more information visit NCBA CLUSA Farmer-to-Farmer.

-NCBA CLUSA is currently seeking 2 (1- remote US volunteer and 1- volunteer based in Ecuador) qualified Farmer-to-Farmer volunteer candidates for the position of Organic Agronomist to support Asociación de Pequeños Productores Agropecuarios SAANT – TUNANTS, based in Taisha, Ecuador.
+NCBA CLUSA is currently seeking (1- remote US volunteer or 1 in-person US volunteer based in Ecuador) qualified Farmer-to-Farmer volunteer candidates for the position of Organic Agronomist to support Asociación de Pequeños Productores Agropecuarios SAANT – TUNANTS, based in Taisha, Ecuador.

 Asociación de Pequeños Productores Agropecuarios SAANT – TUNANTS began as an organized group in 2012.
 All members are committed to taking care of the environment and using agricultural practices focused on their respect for nature.
 The association is small, with 22 members, but inclusive, with over half of their membership comprised of women.